-Veolia has been selected by Telford & Wrekin Council to manage its waste and recycling service.
+Veolia works in partnership with Telford & Wrekin Council to manage its waste and recycling service.

 The service puts the emphasis on improving the service for residents and delivering savings to the Council.
-The new service will improve the level of recycling and divert waste from landfill with a projected increase in recycling from its current rate of 43 per cent to 59 per cent, once all the proposed investment and operational improvements are in place.
+During the contract the service will improve the level of recycling and divert waste from landfill with a projected increase in recycling from its current rate of 43 per cent to 59 per cent, once all the proposed investment and operational improvements are in place.

-Veolia will take over services in two phases starting with the kerbside collection of recyclables and treatment of recyclable and non recyclable waste from April 2014.
-In April 2019, Veolia will take on the remaining services including the kerbside collection of green and non recyclable waste and the management of Community Recycling Centres (CRCs).
-TWS will continue to manage all other services up until April 2019.
+Veolia will took over the services in two phases, starting with the kerbside collection of recyclables and treatment of recyclable and non recyclable waste from April 2014.
+In October 2016 Veolia took on the management of the Household Recycling Centres and began the diversion of waste from landfill.
+Then in April 2019 the remaining services including the kerbside collection of green and non recyclable waste will be managed by Veolia.
+And finally in September 2019 residents were introduced to a new weekly food waste recycling service.

-As part of the new contract, it is intended that a new integrated waste management facility will be constructed.
-This will include a new purpose built Community Recycling Centre on a site which has been identified on the Hortonwood industrial estate, subject to planning consent.
-The existing Halesfield site will be remodelled to improve the facilities offered.
+As part of the contract, a new integrated waste management facility was constructed.
+This included a new purpose built Community Recycling Centre on a site at Hortonwood 60.